OpenTreeOfLife/opentree/smasher/README.md

 To create a new version of OTT:

-- Put previous version in tax/pre_ott/
+- Put previous version in tax/prev_ott/ .
+The taxonomy file name should be taxonomy.tsv, similarly synonyms.tsv and so on (at some point it changed from no extension to a .tsv extension)

 - Edit definition of WHICH in Makefile to be new version number

 - To refresh NCBI, delete tax/ncbi.
-Similarly GBIF and tax/gbif (although I don't know whether gbif is being updated at the source URL where we're getting it)
+Similarly GBIF and tax/gbif (although note that GBIF is being updated very infrequently, so refreshing it is sort of a waste of time)

 - 'make'